 A kindle of kittens is a lot of work both for the mama cat and the breeder.
-From newborns to when they’re ready to go home, they demand a lot of love, care and attention.
-Mama kitty will do most of it at first, but once they start hobbling around and leaving the nest, they need to be monitored, weaned and kept in a safe environment.
+From newborns to when they’re ready to go home, they demand a lot of love, care, and attention.
+Mama kitty will do most of it at first, but once they start hobbling around and leaving the nest, they need to be monitored, weaned, and kept in a safe environment.

 According to “Feline Husbandry, Diseases and Management in the Multiple Cat Environment ” its safe for a female to deliver a litter of kittens once every six to eight months.
 That gives her body time to rest and recover in between litters.
-This was an EXCELLENT book by the way!
-I've read it twice and am on my third round of reading this.
-SO MUCH great information.

-How Many Cats Are There in Total?
+How Many Cats Are In the Breeding Program?

 Have you ever heard anyone say “that’s too many cats”?
 I’ve always wondered what number would justify giving someone this label?
 Then I saw the best answer ever on social media and I’ve never forgotten it.

 “Too many cats” is when you’re no longer able to provide a clean, spacious, nurturing, loving environment for your animals.
 It could also mean compromising the health and/or welfare of your cats or yourself.